 Students must also participate in a half-day orientation session in spring 2018 as well as various training sessions related to research methods.
 Fellows receive a $2,000 stipend from The New School for the summer internship.

-To apply: Apply by submitting the application form no later than January 5, 2018.
+To apply: Submit the application form no later than January 5, 2018.
 Applicants must submit their résumé with relevant experience, a cover letter, and a writing sample and must indicate at least two preferred internship sites.
 Students will be notified in February if they have been selected for an interview.

 Summer 2018 internships sites: